forklift-run/pallet-example-layered/README.md

 commands), then you can just run a single command instead of the two commands listed above:

 ```
-forklift plt switch github.com/ethanjli/pallet-example-layered@main
+forklift plt switch github.com/forklift-run/pallet-example-layered@main
 ```

 This pallet will bring up a web server at port 80.
-- If you open <http://localhost/hello> in your web browser after deploying the pallet, you should see an NGINX page which prints some basic information such as the current date.
+- If you open <http://localhost/hello> in your web browser after deploying the pallet, you should see a very minimal page with an ASCII-art whale, which is not the NGINX hello-world page provided by github.com/forklift-run/pallet-example-minimal.
+This is because this pallet overrides the Docker Compose file for the `hello` feature flag in the `simple-demo` package to deploy a different container.
 - If you open <http://localhost/whoami>, you should see a blank page - this is because this pallet overrides the configuration from github.com/forklift-run/pallet-example-minimal to remove the `/whoami` route.